 10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
-There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved.
+There is effective capacity at the institutional level to conduct research specifically for World Heritage issues.

 10.10 - Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?